CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 To expedite setup, a service application installer has been developed and is detailed below.
 For users that wish to deploy the service manually, several steps must be performed:
 1. Create the EC2 instance
 2. Assign the necessary IAM permissions
-3. Create the FIG service account
+3. Create the FIG user account
 4. Install Python 3
 5. Install the boto3 and request client packages
 6. Install the FIG service application files